What Is Content as a Service (CaaS)? Definition, Characteristics and Use Cases

 Here are a few examples of this in action:

 Multi-channel publishing: A single content repository that separates content cleanly from its presentation so that authors can write once and use that asset across channels and campaigns.
+This is a classic win-win situation for both marketers and developers.

 Mobile apps: Rather than re-using a mobile web version of content, the RESTful API can feed a mobile app with the same content as the website, but with a native experience.
+Apps are just the start - non-web content is likely to explode over the next few years.

 Integrating with existing services and software stacks: Getting content such as digital assets to be combined with content in one cohesive service and delivering that to any other platform in an agnostic manner.